uswick/xinu-parallella/README.md

 # Embedded Xinu for Xilinx Zynq #
 This is the basic port of Xinu Operating System to Xilinx Zynq platform (more details in http://www.xilinx.com/products/silicon-devices/soc/zynq-7000.html).

-This version of Xinu port has been tested on Zed and Parallella platform baseboards.
+This version of Xinu port has been tested on Zed (http://zedboard.org/) and Parallella (https://www.parallella.org/) platform baseboards.
+Currently available drivers are limited to serial communication controller (and timers/interrupt controller drivers for premption).
+Future versions may include network/usb/hdmi drivers.

 # Embedded Xinu #